Background pattern

 Warnings and precautions

-Consult your doctor, or nurse before starting to take this medication if:
+Consult your doctor or nurse before starting to take this medicine if:

-·You have or have had liver disease.
-If you have liver disease, your doctor may prescribe a lower dose of Voriconazol Accord.
-Your doctor should also monitor your liver function while you are taking this medication by performing blood tests.
+• you have or have ever had liver disease.
+If you have liver disease, your doctor may prescribe a lower dose of Voriconazole Accord.
+Your doctor should also monitor your liver function while you are taking this medicine with blood tests.

 You should avoid any exposure to the sun and sunlight during treatment.
-It is essential to cover exposed areas and use a high-factor sunscreen, as you may experience increased skin sensitivity to UV rays from the sun.
+It is important that you cover exposed areas and use a sunscreen with a high sun protection factor (SPF), as you may have increased skin sensitivity to the sun's UV rays.
 These precautions also apply to children.

 or severe skin rash or blisters